 1. What is the success rate for people who set resolutions?

 Studies show that around 80% of New Year’s resolutions fail by February, and only about 9% of people feel successful in keeping them long-term.
-Psychology research explains why: resolutions are often vague (“get fit”) and depend on willpower, which is a limited resource.
-In NLP terms, they are framed as outcomes without anchoring them in process-based behaviors.
-Without a system, the brain defaults back to old patterns.
+The reasons are simple: resolutions are often vague (“get fit”) and depend on willpower, which is a limited resource.
+They’re framed as outcomes without anchoring them in a repeatable process.
+Without a system, you default back to old patterns.

 2. What is an alternative to setting resolutions?